 If you do not see your senior parents often, it is difficult to keep tabs on their health status.
 Elderly adults will often let their pride get in the way, failing to report health problems to their children out of fear that it will mean getting sent to a retirement home and losing their independence.
 This is why it is imperative for you to do your due diligence and take advantage of family gatherings around the holidays to assess the health of your aging parents.

-At Home Care Assistance, a leading provider of home care San Antonio families can trust, we know that it can be difficult to admit that an aging parent needs help.
+At Home Care Assistance, a leading provider of in-home care San Antonio families can trust, we know that it can be difficult to admit that an aging parent needs help.
 However, we’ve worked with countless families who have seen their parents after the holidays and have become concerned as to how long they have been living in need of assistance.
 The following are just a few of the things you can do to evaluate how much and what kind of assistance your parent may need.
 In many cases, a helping hand a few times a week is enough to keep a parent safe, comfortable and independent in the comfort of his or her home.

 You should start with a survey of your parents’ home and property.
 If your parents perform their own lawn maintenance, is the grass cut and are the hedges trimmed?
 If it looks like the yard hasn’t been tended to in a while, it could be a sign that this chore is too much for your parents to handle on a regular basis.
 The same thought process can be applied to anything in the home that seems neglected.
 Are dishes or laundry piling up?
 Perhaps a physical change is making the activities difficult to complete.